Slookeur/atomes-appimage-build/README.md

 mkdir AppDir
 ```

-- Install the newly built atomes in the new `AppDir` directory
+- Install the newly built atomes package in the new `AppDir` directory

 ```
 make install DESTDIR=$PWD"/AppDir"